jing-interactive/melo/README.md

 # MeshViewer
-OBJ / glTF2 mesh viewer for Windows and macOS.
+OBJ / glTF2 mesh viewer library for `Cinder` and `standalone viewer` on Windows and macOS.

 # Features